2021 Green Party of Aotearoa New Zealand co-leadership election

-The 2021 Green Party of Aotearoa New Zealand male co-leadership election was held to determine the future leadership of the Green Party of Aotearoa New Zealand.
+The 2021 Green Party of Aotearoa New Zealand co-leadership election was held to elect a Green Party co-leader.
 The election was won on the first ballot by incumbent co-leader and List MP, James Shaw.

 Background

 In July 2021 Green Party member James Cockle announced his intention to stand for co-leader of the Green Party at that years annual general meeting (AGM).
 This triggered an election to fill the male co-leadership.
 It was the first time a sitting co-leader had been challenged for the leadership at an AGM since 2013.

 Candidates

 James Cockle

 Cockle, a climate activist and software developer from Dunedin, ran for the leadership campaigning largely on promoting existing Green Party policy.
 He stated his unhappiness with the progress the Greens were making during the Parliamentary term and wanted the Greens to become a "major party" and cease being seen as "Labour's little helper".